-the RP and/or the TP, with only 3 NRAs indicating that a Third Party Validation Body ("TPVB") processes consumer requests to switch (note: NRAs were permitted to select more than one validation body and most NRAs would appear not to have interpreted the interactions between TPs and RPs through via a central portability hub as being a TPVB, having regard for the number of NRAs, which indicated below that this is the predominant means of coordinating interaction between TPs and RPs in cases of switching Fixed NB-ICS and Mobile NB-ICS).
+NRAs were asked to indicate which party or body provides validation and authorisation to proceed with a request to switch provider.
+In relation to Fixed NB-ICS and Mobile NB-ICS, 22 responding NRAs indicate that the validation and authorisation is predominately provided by the RP18 and/or the TP19, with only 3 NRAs20 indicating that a Third Party Validation Body ("TPVB") processes consumer requests to switch (note: NRAs were permitted to select more than one validation body and most NRAs would appear not to have interpreted the interactions between TPs and RPs through via a central portability hub as being a TPVB, having regard for the number of NRAs, which indicated below that this is the predominant means of coordinating interaction between TPs and RPs in cases of switching Fixed NB-ICS and Mobile NB-ICS).

-In the case of Fixed IAS, 11 NRAs responded that validation and authorisation was provided by the RP and a further 10 NRAs indicated this was provided by the TP.
-For Mobile IAS, 12 NRAs advised this was carried out by the RP and 10 NRAs indicated this was provided by the TP.
-1 NRA indicated that switching requests are processed by a TPVB in respect of Fixed IAS and similarly, 1 NRA indicated that consumers' requests are processed by a TPVB in respect of Mobile IAS.
-In NO, M2M-numbers are used for Mobile IAS and the same obligation for portability and the same portability process for e.g. mobile numbers also applies to M2M-numbers.
+In the case of Fixed IAS, 1121 NRAs responded that validation and authorisation was provided by the RP and a further 1022 NRAs indicated this was provided by the TP.
+For Mobile IAS, 1223 NRAs advised this was carried out by the RP and 1024 NRAs indicated this was provided by the TP.
+1 NRA25 indicated that switching requests are processed by a TPVB in respect of Fixed IAS and similarly, 1 NRA26 indicated that consumers' requests are processed by a TPVB in respect of Mobile IAS.
+In NO, M2M-numbers are used for Mobile IAS and the same